leem18/GraphRAG-LLM/README.md

-# RAG Graph-Based Retrieval System
+# GraphRAG: Graph-Based Retrieval System

 ## Overview
 This repository implements a **Retrieval-Augmented Generation (RAG) pipeline** using a graph-based workflow.
 The system enhances question-answering by retrieving relevant documents, assessing their relevance, rewriting queries, and performing web searches when necessary.